orsnaro/CDV-windows-autoenv-tool/README.md

 *  #### command auto ignores it's `.is_autoVenv` file in `.gitignore`. _(this is only if the project is in a git repository folder)_

 ---
- ##  _for more and to edit to your custom configs I recommend reading the batch script itself and raise any issues💙_
+ ##  _for more and config your custom auto venv I recommend reading the batch script itself and raise any issues💙_